 Interoperability Catalogue metadata must be provided in the English language.

-Page intentionally left blank

 Interoperability Catalogue Metadata elements

 Each exchange set has a single CATALOG.XML file which contains meta information for the data and support files in the exchange set.

 The exchange catalogue model is shown in Figure 13.1 and its contents are documented in the following sub-clauses.